Career Definition of a Lead Preschool Teacher

 Preschool and Childcare Center Director

 The requirements for directors vary by state, but many have bachelor's degrees in early childhood education along with teaching experience.
 Directors oversee and direct the staff, plan programs, and prepare budgets.
-A fast as average employment growth of 7% was projected by the BLS from 2014-2024, and the median annual salary in 2015 was $45,670.
+Faster than average employment growth of 11% was projected by the BLS from 2016-2026, and the median annual salary in 2017 was $46,890.

 Kindergarten and Elementary School Teacher

 By completing a bachelor's degree that includes an internship, aspiring teachers also must obtain state licensing or certification to teach in public schools.
-These teachers usually work with students up through fourth or fifth grade planning lessons, assessing students, teaching lessons, communicating with parents, and often supervising children outside the classroom.
-The BLS anticipated a fast as average increase in jobs of 6% during the 2014-2024 decade.
-When considering both kindergarten and elementary teachers' salaries, the BLS reported an annual median wage of $54,550 in 2015, with elementary teachers earning slightly more.
+These teachers usually work with students up through fourth or fifth-grade planning lessons, assessing students, teaching lessons, communicating with parents, and often supervising children outside the classroom.
+The BLS anticipated a fast as the average increase in jobs of 7% during the 2016-2026 decade.
+When considering both kindergarten and elementary teachers' salaries, the BLS reported an annual median wage of $56,900 in 2017, with elementary teachers earning slightly more.